*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 The biggest issue with this book is the lack of communication!
 I don’t mind the fake dating situation, but I don’t see how anyone would believe the relationship when Daisy holds a nine-year grudge against Liam.
 Maybe it would be better if he would tell her what happened that night so long ago.
 I’m sure it does come up later in the book, but I couldn’t get past page 90 to find out!

-That is ten popular books that are on my DNF list.
+That is ten popular books on my DNF list.
 Have you read any of these?
-Are there any popular books that are on your DNF list?
+Are there any popular books on your DNF list?

 Popular Books That Are on My DNF List